Date of Easter: Gregorian reform of the

-The fourteenth day of the lunar month is considered the day of the full moon.
-It is the day of the lunar month on which the moment of opposition ("full moon") is most likely to fall.
 The "new moon" is most likely to become visible (as a slender crescent in the western sky after sunset) on the first day of the lunar month.
-The conjunction of sun and moon ("new moon") is most likely to fall on the preceding day, which is day 29 of a "hollow" (29-day) month and day 30 of a "full" (30-day) month.
+The conjunction of Sun and Moon ("new moon") is most likely to fall on the preceding day, which is day 29 of a "hollow" (29-day) month and day 30 of a "full" (30-day) month.

-Historically the paschal full moon date for a year was found from its sequence number in the Metonic cycle, called the golden number, which cycle repeats the lunar phase on January 1 every 19 years.
-This method was modified in the Gregorian reform because the tabular dates go out of sync with reality after about two centuries, but from the epact method, a simplified table can be constructed that has a validity of one to three centuries.
+Historically, in Beda Venerabilis' Easter cycle, the paschal full moon date for a year was found from its sequence number in the Metonic cycle, called the golden number, which cycle repeats the lunar phase on January 1 every 19 years.
+This method was modified in the Gregorian reform because the tabular dates go out of sync with reality after about two centuries.
+From the epact method, a simplified table can be constructed that has a validity of one to three centuries.

-The epacts for the current Metonic cycle, which began in 2014, are:
+The date of the paschal full moon in a particular year is usually either 11 days earlier than in the previous year, or 19 days later.
+In 5 out of 19 years it is one day less: in years 1, 6, and 17 of the cycle the date is only 18 days later, and in years 7 and 18 it is only 10 days earlier than in the previous year.

-As one can see, the date of the Paschal full moon in a particular year is either 11 days earlier than in the previous year, or 19 days later except that in year 1 of the cycle, the date is only 18 days later (April 14 rather than April 15).
-In the Eastern system (see below), the Paschal full moon is usually four days later.
-It is 34 days later in five of the 19 years, and 5 days later in years 6 and 17, because in those years, the Gregorian system puts the Paschal full moon a day earlier than it would normally be, in order to keep Easter before April 26, as explained below.
-In AD2100 the difference will increase by a day.
+In the Eastern system, the Paschal full moon is usually four days later than in the West.
+It is 34 days later in 5 of the 19 years, and 5 days later in years 6 and 17, because in those years, the Gregorian system puts the Paschal full moon a day earlier than it would normally be, in order to keep Easter before April 26, as explained below.
+In the year 2100, the difference will increase by another day.